Vani1-2/memerist/README.md

 ## License

 This project is open source.
-Please check the COPYING file for details.
+Please check the LICENSE file for details.

 ## Acknowledgments